JanielDary/ImmoralFiber/README.md

 Example command `PoisonFiber.exe -p 1234 -cu`

 Alternatively, PoisonFiber can overwrite a user-defined FLS callback with a ptr to shellcode.
-The advantage of this method being it our shellcode will be cleaned up from memory for us & it may increase the likelihood of the shellcode being executed prior to the Fiber being deleted or the thread exiting, as the application may free the FLS index by its own accord.
+The advantages of this method being our shellcode will be cleaned up from memory by the remote process for us & it may increase the likelihood of the shellcode being executed prior to the Fiber being deleted or the thread exiting; providing the application frees the FLS index by its own accord.
 The downside of this technique is that it may introduce instability or undefined behaviour in the remote process after the shellcode has finished executing.

 ![CallbackUser](Images/CallbackUser.png)

 #### Callback Injection Advantages / Disadvantages
 Advantages:
-- Injected callback cleaned up automatically by Thread after execution.
+- Injected callback is cleaned up automatically by Thread after execution.

 Disadvantages:
 - Fiber Local Storage needs to already be in place.
-- One-time execution only (possible advantage).
+- One-time execution only (a possible advantage).
-- Careful targeting when overwriting user-defined callbacks to not introduce crashes.
+- Careful targeting is required when overwriting user-defined callbacks to not introduce crashes.

 #### PoisonFiber prerequisites

 - Victim process must be using Fibers already.
 - Victim process must be using Fiber Local Storage if injecting via callbacks.
-- PoisonFiber must have sufficient privileges to inject into remote process.
+- PoisonFiber must have sufficient privileges to inject into the remote process.

 ## PhantomThread